 The successful bidder must visit every concerned institution and recommend pre installation requirements at each institution.
 The details of the same must be consolidated and submitted to Tender Inviting Authority for further actions (if any).
 If the supplier fails to communicate any of such instances before delivery of equipment and cannot complete the installation within the stipulated period, Tender Inviting Authority shall deduct LD charges as per the tender conditions.

 The successful bidder will have to arrange transportation of the ordered goods as per its own procedure and pay necessary insurance against loss or damage incidental to manufacture or acquisition, transportation, storage and delivery and pay all necessary charges incidental till it is installed in the Concerned Institution.
-It must be ensured that the equipments arrive at the destination(s) in good condition within the delivery period mentioned and as per the other requirements of the Tender Document.
+It must be ensured that the equipment arrive at the destination(s) in good condition within the delivery period mentioned and as per the other requirements of the Tender Document.

 If at any time during the currency of the contract, the successful bidder encounters conditions hindering timely delivery of the goods and performance of services, the successful bidder must inform the Tender Inviting Authority/User Institution in writing within a week about the same and its likely duration and make a request to the Tender Inviting Authority/User Institution for extension of the delivery schedule accordingly.
 On receiving the successful bidder’s communication, the Tender Inviting Authority/User Institution shall examine the request as soon as possible and, at its discretion, may agree to extend the delivery schedule, with or without liquidated damages for completion contractual obligations by issuing an amendment to the contract.

-The successful bidder is required to deliver and install the equipments at the site within time specified from the date of issue of the ‘Supply Order’ and demonstrate individually the specification/features as well as operation of the equipment to the satisfaction of the head of the institution or his/her representative and obtain an individual ‘Installation Certificate’ (Format XV) for each equipment and warranty card (Format XVI)duly signed and with proper stamp of the institution concerned.
+The successful bidder is required to deliver and install the equipment at the site within time specified from the date of issue of the ‘Supply Order’ and demonstrate individually the specification/features as well as operation of the equipment to the satisfaction of the head of the institution or his/her representative and obtain an individual ‘Installation Certificate’ (Format XV) , for each equipmentduly signed and with proper stamp of the institution concerned.
 A proper detail of stock taking has to be obtained in the invoices from the respective User Institutions with signature and seal.

 If the site is not ready for installation, the successful bidder must obtain the details from the concerned institution.
 In case of delay in installation of equipment, the successful bidder shall obtain acknowledgement of receipt of material.
 In such case, the consignment receipt date will be taken for the calculation of LD.